timmak/arc-docs/en/aws/intro-concepts.md

 `architect` ships additional `npm run` workflows for deployment, working offline, and dependency management.

 The `.arc` format is terse, easy to read, and quickly learnable to author.
-The intent expressed by a `.arc` file unlocks the formerly complex tasks of cloud infrastructure provisioning, deployment, and orchestration.
+The expressions in a `.arc` file unlock the formerly complex tasks of cloud infrastructure provisioning, deployment, and orchestration.

 ## Implementing principles and practices